 - Annual fee – There is no getting around it, the rewards aren’t free.
-A £125 annual fee is a cost that you will need to budget for when applying for the card.
-It is useful that the fee for the first year is waived, but make sure you can afford the subsequent payments.
+A £175 annual fee is a cost that you will need to budget for when applying for the card.
+It is useful that the fee for the first year is waived, but make sure you are prepared for and can afford the subsequent annual fee payments.

-- Overseas usage – Strange for a card that offers additional rewards for booking travel and provides travel insurance and the option to redeem rewards for travel programmes, but it has a 2.99% non-sterling transaction fee.
-So just watch out if you do plan for this card to be used abroad.
+- Overseas usage – Strange for a card that offers additional rewards for booking travel and provides travel insurance and the option to redeem rewards for travel programs, but it has a 2.99% non-sterling transaction fee.
+So be prepared and watch out for this fee if you do plan for this card to be used abroad.

 How does it stack up?

-If you can resign yourself to the annual fee attached to this card (which at £125 is definitely at the top end), then the American Express Gold Business Charge Card has a package full of features to help you make the most out of your business spending.
-Its sign-up bonus points and Membership Rewards scheme set it apart from more basic offerings, and the added bonus of purchase and refund protection gives it a unique selling point for a card of its type.
+If you are willing to pay the annual fee attached to this card (which at £175 is definitely at the top end), and the 2.99% non-sterling transaction fee (if you plan to use it abroad) then the American Express Gold Business Charge Card has a package full of features to help you make the most out of your business spending.
+Its sign-up bonus points, quarterly bonus offer, and Membership Rewards scheme set it apart from more basic offerings, and the added bonus of purchase and refund protection gives it a unique selling point for a card of its type.

 In order to be eligible to apply for this card, your business must have a UK bank or building society account.
 Additionally, you and the business must not have any county court judgments (CCJs) for non-payment of debt.
 You, the applicant, must also be aged 18 or over and a UK resident.

 Applications can be made through the American Express website.
 As part of the application process, you will be required to provide personal details as well as details about your business and your company structure.